Vision Transformer for NeRF-Based View Synthesis from a Single Input Image: Novel View Synthesis From a Single Image

 \section{Novel View Synthesis From a Single Image}

 Our goal is to infer a 3D representation from a single input image for novel view synthesis.
 We first discuss three different paradigms to learn such a 3D representation (Sec.~\ref{sec:representation}).
-Then, we propose a hybrid representation to improve rendering quality on occluded regions, where we utilize a vision transformer~\cite{dosovitskiy2020vit} to encode global information (Sec.~\ref{sec:vit}) and a 2D CNN to encode local appearance features (Sec.~\ref{sec:cnn}).
-Finally, we learn a NeRF~\cite{mildenhall2020nerf} module that conditions the encoded features to render novel views via volume rendering (Sec.~\ref{sec:volume_rendering}).
+Then, we propose a hybrid representation to improve rendering quality on occluded regions, where we utilize a ViT to encode global information (Sec.~\ref{sec:vit}) and a 2D CNN to encode local appearance features (Sec.~\ref{sec:cnn}).
+Finally, we learn a NeRF~\cite{mildenhall2020nerf} module that conditions the encoded features for novel view synthesis (Sec.~\ref{sec:volume_rendering}).